 Edwards Farm Conservation Project

-Faced with a $390,000 deficit, plus our costs to complete the deal and begin restoring the Farm, last summer the Trust embarked on a three-year, $450,000 fundraising campaign.
-By the end of 2015, through the efforts of many, we raised $83,750 with gifts ranging from several hundred dollars to as much as $30,000.
+Faced with a $390,000 deficit, plus our costs to complete the deal and begin restoring the Farm, the Trust embarked on a three-year, $450,000 fundraising campaign in 2015.
+To date, through the efforts of many, we raised over $100,000 with gifts ranging from several hundred dollars to as much as $30,000.

 Thanks to the efforts by New York State, Suffolk County, Southold Town and private conservation organizations like the Peconic Land Trust, over 600 acres of valuable farmland, woodlands, wetlands, and coastline are permanently protected in Orient.
 This impressive assemblage of protected land stretching east from Narrow River Road to the Cross Sound Ferry Terminal, including the Trust’s 9.3-acre Terry Farm Preserve, contributes to the community character of Orient that make it one of Long Island’s most unique hamlets.
 Protecting the Edwards Farm and the adjacent 17.6-acre farm are logical next steps.

 The Edwards Farm Conservation Project is also providing the Orient community with an opportunity to sustain and support its agricultural legacy and heritage.
 Orient has a rich and vibrant agricultural history where families such as the Browns, Kings, Lathams, and Terrys, among many others, have farmed for generations.
 By participating in the Edwards Farm Conservation Project you will be joining a community effort to build on that cherished legacy.